 - 5.1.
 The core component of a Neighbourhood Plan comprises its planning policies.
-This part of the document has statutory weight, insofar as they will form part of the 'Development Plan' for Elford.
-This Development Plan is the collection of planning policies used to determine whether a planning application should be approved or refused by the Local Planning Authority (LPA). - 5.2.
-This chapter sets out the policies for the Plan, which have been placed under six sections which represent their common theme.
-These policies have been written so that they can; 1) be used by the local community to understand and support the direction for the development of Elford; 2) guide potential developers looking to bring forward development within Elford as to what will, or will not, be considered appropriate and acceptable; and 3) serve as a technical document for planning officers at Lichfield District Council who will be using the document to make planning decisions. - 5.3.
-The 'Aspirations' for the Plan are also set out in this chapter.
-Aspirations deal with those concerns or desires by residents in the Parish which cannot be made into policies themselves.
+This part of the document has statutory weight, insofar as they will form part of the 'development plan' for Elford.
+This development plan is the collection of planning policies used to determine whether a planning application should be approved or refused by the Local Planning Authority (LPA).
+In the case of Elford, the development plan currently consists of the National Planning Policy Framework and the Lichfield District Local Plan.
+When 'made', the Elford Neighbourhood Plan will also become part of this development plan. - 5.2.
+This chapter sets out the policies for the Plan, which come under six key sections.
+These policies have been written so that they can; 1) be used by the local community to understand and support the direction for the development of Elford; and 2) serve as a technical document for planning officers at Lichfield District Council who will be using the document to make planning decisions. - 5.3.
+Aspirations for the Parish are also set out in this chapter.
+Aspirations are the desires of the Parish which cannot be made into policies themselves.
 While these aspirations do not hold the same planning weight as the policies, they are still important considerations which should be taken into account for future development in the village.
 These aspirations are shown in a lighter colour underneath the policies which they relate to.